MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-customize.md

 # Enterprise Bot Template - Customize your Bot

 > [!NOTE]
-> This topics applies to v4 version of the SDK.
+> This topic applies to v4 version of the SDK.

 ## .NET
 After you have deployed and tested that the Enterprise Bot Template works end-to-end as listed in the instructions [here](bot-builder-enterprise-template-deployment.md),